Lee "Scratch" Perry: Later career

 2019 saw the release of The Revelation of Lee "Scratch" Perry, a film about the making of his 2010 album Revelation, directed by Steve Marshall for State of Emergency.
 The film features intimate behind the scenes footage of Perry at work in his home studio in the Swiss Alps and an in depth interview with him.

-In April 2019, hip hop producer Mr. Green announced that he would be doing a record made out of Perry's famous audio stems.
+In April 2019, hip-hop producer Mr. Green announced that he would be doing a record made out of Perry's famous audio stems.
 In July 2019, Perry announced that the record is entitled Super Ape vs. 緑: Open Door and that it would release through Tuff Kong Records on 19 August 2019.
 The record combined over 20 different genres of music.
 Hypebeast said it was "Perry's best work in years" and that it "pushes boundaries of various genres.
 The record reached the Top 10 on the iTunes reggae chart and the Top 100 on the Billboard reggae chart.

 A couple of weeks prior to his death, Perry released his last song, "No Bloody Friends".
 The song was a collaboration with Ral Ston, and it was released on 13 August 2021.

-Perry's final album was with New Age Doom, titled Lee "Scratch" Perry's Guide to the Universe (2021).
+Perry's final album during his lifetime was with New Age Doom, titled Lee "Scratch" Perry's Guide to the Universe (2021).
 Perry's final dub production was for Sly & Robbie vs. Roots Radics, The Dub Battle (2021).
 The song was "The Gates of Dub" with Max Romeo and the Roots Radics band produced by Hernan "Don Camel" Sforzini.

-In February 2025 vocals recorded by Perry in 2015-2017 were featured on the album Mercy attributed to Lee 'Scratch' Perry, Peter Harris & Fritz Catlin.
+In February 2025, vocals recorded by Perry in 2015-2017 were featured on the album Mercy, attributed to Perry, Peter Harris and Fritz Catlin.